Top 25+ JavaScript Interview Questions You Must Prepare in 2022

 In this case, you will get a message like ‘not defined’ because the variable y is not created, and memory is not allocated for it and we try to reference the variable.

 Ans.
-The typeof is a unary operator which means it takes a single operand in a statement or expression, it is used to check the data type of its operand in the form of a string for example if we check the variable which is undefined then the typeof will return values as "undefined".
+The typeof is a unary operator which means it takes a single operand in a statement or expression.
+It is used to check the data type of its operand in the form of a string, for example, if we check the undefined variable then the typeof operator will return the value as "undefined".

 var x=10;